It’s 9:45 p.m. You need to run to the store for a gallon of milk. How do you get there?

 But it’s dark outside!
 You’d have to walk through some unlit areas.
 It doesn’t seem safe.
 You’re also kind of sleepy.
 You’d like to be in bed within an hour and walking to and from the store might keep you up later than planned.

 So, what do you do?
 You crank up your car, a contraption that weighs 2.2 tons and requires the extraction and refinement of fossil fuel to operate.
 Using an automobile is one of the least efficient, most expensive ways to travel a short distance, yet you do it anyway.

 Many of us do it anyway.
 Why?

 Cost and efficiency matter, but so do comfort and safety.

 We pay for comfort and safety in all kinds of ways.
 For example, we drive (rather than walk) down dark streets, purchase expensive houses because they’re in desirable neighborhoods, and opt for fresh produce over Cheetos (sometimes).
 We also invest in nice door locks – or security systems – and use them with vigilance and consistency.

-Return on comfort matters as much as return on investment.
-And that's true with heating and cooling, too.
+Return on comfort matters as much as the return on investment.
+And that’s true with heating and cooling, too.